 Hepatitis C (HCV) is a viral infection of the liver that can cause serious health problems.
-It can even be fatal if it’s not treated properly and if it’s not treated before damage to the liver becomes too great.
+It can even be fatal if it’s not treated properly and before damage to the liver becomes too great.
 Fortunately, HCV cure rates are improving.
-Recently approved drugs and greater public awareness of the disease have contributed dramatically to this trend.
+Recently approved drugs and greater public awareness of the disease have contributed to this trend.
 Some medications are boasting a cure rate of more than 90 percent.

-This marks a significant and encouraging development because mortality rates due to HCV were previously on the rise.
-Though cure rates are improving, the condition should still be taken seriously.
-Seek treatment as soon as you’re aware of a potential infection.
+This marks a significant and encouraging development because mortality rates due to HCV were on the rise.
+Cure rates are improving, but the condition should still be taken seriously.
+Seek treatment as soon as you’re aware of potential infection.

 The virus is usually transmitted through using shared needles to inject drugs.
 The disease is a blood-borne illness, so casual contact with an infected person isn’t likely to transmit the virus.
-In very rare cases, an infected medical needle used in a clinical setting may transmit the virus.
+In rare cases, the virus may be transmitted in a clinical setting by an infected medical needle.

 Before the screening of donated blood became standard in 1992, tainted blood products were responsible for the spread of the virus.